In the past two years, whenever working on enterprise-level AI projects, one term has been almost unavoidable: "RAG" (Retrieval-Augmented Generation).

 - Do you really need a large model, or just a well-maintained Wiki?

-Many companies spend millions on "intelligent Q&A" systems, only to achieve results worse than a carefully maintained documentation system (though document management is complex and also requires significant investment).
+Many companies spend millions on "intelligent Q&A" systems that perform worse than a carefully maintained documentation system (though document management is complex and also requires significant investment).

 RAG is not a savior.
-It’s useful when you need inspiration and associative thinking.
-But when you need certainty and accountability, stay cautious.
+It’s useful when you need inspiration and association.
+When you need certainty and accountability, stay cautious.

-Those who still sell RAG as a one-size-fits-all solution are mostly just in the business of "AI for AI’s sake."
+Those who are still selling RAG as a universal solution are mostly just in the business of "AI for AI's sake."